Conspiracy No. 5: Legacy

 Conspiracy No. 5 did not sell as well as band's debut alum; as of June 2007, Conspiracy No. 5 had sold 305,000 copies while Third Day had sold nearly 461,000.
 The album's mainstream ambitions also failed to materialize, which Powell attributed to their reputation as a Christian band.
 Some existing fans of the band were disappointed with the new musical style; their 1999 follow-up album Time returned to a Southern rock sound.
 However, the band's fanbase later began to refer themselves as "Gomers", after the song "Gomer's Theme".

 In an interview in 2013, bassist Tai Anderson called the album a "mis-step" because the band "put intensity over the songs".
 However, he still felt the album represented a "successful season" for Third Day because they had become more experienced performing live shows during the accompanying tour.
 In a 2016 interview, guitarist Mark Lee, while acknowledging it as their least commercially successful record, said that the creative risk to explore an alternative rock sound showed the band that they "change and adapt, but still have our core beliefs shine through".
 As of 2016, Conspiracy No. 5 remains Third Day's lowest-selling studio record.

 Several songs from Conspiracy No. 5 were included on the band's Chronology Volume 1 greatest hits set; a new mix of "Have Mercy" was included, along with a live version of "Alien" and an extended version of "Who I Am" combining the original song with the hidden track reprise.
 Additionally, a new version of "My Hope Is You" was recorded for the album. in an interview in 2009, Powell said Third Day had considered re-mixing the entire Conspiracy album because they were unsatisfied with how the album sounded.
+During a Chicago concert on their 2026 reunion tour, Powell responded to a fan calling for songs from the album to be played by laughing and saying “you like Conspiracy?
+Oh, you were the one."